 RWIT accepts and reviews applications for undergraduate tutors during the Winter and Spring terms.
 Students who are hired begin working in the following academic year.

 RWIT accepts applications in Winter and Spring term; students who are hired begin work in the following academic year.
-During winter term, students may submit applications from January through February 2nd.
-During Spring term, from April through May 1st.
+During winter term, students may submit applications through late January.
+During Spring term, through early April.

 Students should expect to complete the following in the application portal:

-All of these items should be submitted via a webform, which will be live at the start of each application window (January 2 for Winter; April 1st for Spring).
+All of these items should be submitted via a webform, which will be live at the start of each application window (early January for Winter; early April for Spring).